Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **psf_source_no** [ Type: *int* ]

 	Number of sources used in the image to build the PSF model.
+The PSF is built from bright isolated sources found during the FWHM steps.